ldv-klever/klever/docs/verifying_new_program.rst

 Klever should be taught so that it will be aware what parts of your project should be verified and what should be checked for them.
-The appropriate stuff in general is referred as a *project specific adaptation*.
+The appropriate stuff in general is referred to as a *project specific adaptation*.
-This section will demonstrate the project specific adaptation for Simple OS.
+This section will demonstrate the project specific adaptation for Simple\ OS.
-It is worth noting, that we are going to verify only separate modules of Simple OS.
+It is worth noting, that we are going to verify only separate modules of Simple\ OS.

-We include the project specific adaptation for Simple OS into the repository to simplify the tutorial.
+We include the project specific adaptation for Simple\ OS into the repository to simplify the tutorial.
-Nevertheless, you can track that it corresponds to the following description and even recreate it from scratch in a similar way but with slightly different names and identifiers.
+Nevertheless, you can track that it corresponds to the following description and even recreate it from scratch similarly but with slightly different names and identifiers.

 Describing new preset verification job
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^